vedph/cadmus-doc/migration/graph/mappings.md

 ### Entry ID (EID)

-The "entry" ID is just a convention followed in models of Cadmus multi-entity parts.
+The "entry" ID is just a convention followed in models of Cadmus multi-entries parts.

 A Cadmus part corresponding to a _single entity_ is a single "entry".
 In this case, its ID is simply provided by the part's item.